greglobinski/dev.greglobinski.com/content/posts/2018-05-18--what-is-yaml/index.md

 Thanks to `&anchor_name` the value of `keyOne` can be reasign to another key.
 Every time you change value of `keyOne`, the value of `keyTwo` will be updated automaticaly.

-Take a look at the HeroBlog starter's [theme](/customize-hero-blog-starter/) and notice how it anchors to assign values of options to tokens.
+Take a look at the HeroBlog starter's [theme](/customize-hero-blog-starter/) and notice how it uses anchors to assign values of the options to the tokens.

 ## Summary